 Another surprise waited for me in the aftertaste of Canarias Edición Especial, but this time not quite as pleasant.
 The finish of this mate was not as long as I thought it would be and had medicinal and iodine aftertaste to it which felt a bit off.
 I was quite disappointed not to be able to pick up anything else, but the finish was not that pronounced to ruin the overall impression of Canarias Edición Especial and actually made this mate more drinkable, letting me have one sip after another with zero pauses, and after some time ignore the aftertaste completely and focus on its good qualities.

 Despite having to turn this mate quite early on (around 8th or 9th refill), Canarias Edición Especial always managed to surpass 20 refills, often reaching a very promising 25 refills.
-I would consider it a moderate mate which sits a bit higher on the duration spectrum, depending on where you would consider it to be washed.
+I would consider it a moderate mate which sits a bit higher on the durability spectrum, depending on where you would consider it to be washed.
 Speaking of lavado — the flavors of Canarias Edición Especial washed up gradually and gracefully and it was still enjoyable even after this mate lost most of its taste.

 The last thing you want while drinking mate is to constantly re-heat your water or add more ice to it.
 No matter if it's hot mate or cold tereré, use a vacuum bottle or a very popular in South America mate thermos with sprout.